QMS with LMS: Why Regulated Industries Need Quality and Training in One Platform

 Three Places Where Separate Systems Break — and Regulators Notice

 The gap between a QMS and a standalone LMS is not theoretical.
-It surfaces in three specific, recurring failure modes that quality organisations experience routinely and that regulatory inspectors encounter on nearly every site visit.
+It surfaces in three specific, recurring failure modes that quality organizations experience routinely and that regulatory inspectors encounter on nearly every site visit.

 Failure Mode 1: The Revised SOP That Nobody Retrained On